 - Student drivers are prohibited from using or being under the influence of alcohol at any time while driving or performing any safety-sensitive function.

 - Student drivers are prohibited from possessing any amount of alcohol (including possessing medications which contain alcohol) while attending class.

-Testing positive for drugs and/or alcohol; failing to submit to a drug and/or alcohol test as directed by the College; refusing to be tested for drugs and/or alcohol; or violation of any of the above prohibited uses and activities will result in immediate expulsion from the program.
+Testing positive for drugs and/or blood alcohol content (BAC) at or above 0.04%; failing to submit to a drug and/or alcohol test as directed by the College; refusing to be tested for drugs and/or alcohol, or violation of any of the above-prohibited uses and activities will result in immediate expulsion from the program.

-A registered student convicted of an alcohol or drug related driving offense occurring outside of their college instruction, must report the conviction immediately to the program Director.
+A registered student convicted of an alcohol or a drug-related driving offense occurring outside of their college instruction must report the conviction immediately to the Program Director.
 The conviction will result in immediate expulsion from the program.

 3. Tests Required